ericmg97/infojobs-analysis/README.md

 echo "YOUR_API_KEY" > api-key.txt
 ```

-  > If you don't have an InfoJobs account, you can use the pre-downloaded data in the `data` directory.

-1. Open the `analyze-infojobs-offers.ipynb` notebook in JupyterLab, and run the cells in order.
+5. Open the `analyze-infojobs-offers.ipynb` notebook in JupyterLab, and run the cells in order.
 The notebook will clean and analyze the data, and create visualizations.

 ## License